 However, take this only as guide lines to help you understand.
-There is a delicate balance between when it is and isn't appropriate to use most of the phrases.
-And sometimes the expression can become a lot stronger when a foreigner use them than when Cuban do.
+There is a delicate balance between when it is and isn’t appropriate to use most of the phrases.
+Sometimes the expression mentioned here can become a lot stronger when a foreigner use them than when Cuban do.
 As foreigners we might not get the right emphasis in the word or use them in an incorrect context.

 So, just a word on caution to be a little careful before you jump out in using the expressions yourself.
 That said!
 Let’s get started:

 1) ¿Qué vola? is a bit like “What’s up?” or “how is it going?”